Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,201.23436666666666,203.1029.md

 ### Transcript

-> how are you i'm good are there going to
+> how are you I'm good are there going to